-Calculus is one of the outstanding intellectual achievements of the human mind, in addition to being the foundation of many applications of mathematics to physics, chemistry, biology, statistics, economics, and many other natural and social sciences.
+Calculus is one of the outstanding intellectual achievements of the human mind in addition to being the foundation of many applications of mathematics to physics, chemistry, biology, statistics, economics, and many other natural and social sciences.
 The roots of calculus go back to Eudoxus, Archimedes and other Greek thinkers more than 2000 years ago, but the calculus as we know it began with the work of Isaac Newton, Gottfried Leibnitz, and other mathematicians of the 17th century with many improvements in understanding, development of applications, and refinements and extensions of the theory in the 18th and 19th century.
 Much more recently, beginning in the second half of the 20th century, machines have been developed that, with human guidance, can solve calculus problems.
 In this course, we will keep all of these threads in mind as we learn about calculus and try to connect it to areas that are of interest to each of you.

-Math 163 here at IUPUI forms the mathematical foundation for many majors in Science and Engineering but is taken by many other students as well.
-The course is open to all students who have the appropriate mathematical background in algebra and trigonometry, equivalent to a grade of "C" in Math 159.
-The course will cover Chapters 1 to 6 of the
+Math 164 here at IUPUI forms part of the mathematical foundation for many majors in Science and Engineering but is taken by many other students as well.
+The course is open to all students who have the appropriate mathematical background in beginning calculus, equivalent to a grade of "C-" or better in Math 163.
+The course will cover Chapters 7 to 12 of the